Wednesday, December 28, 2022

 There are times when I’ve got nothing left.
 Mentally, emotionally, spiritually, physically.
 I feel like a wreck and there’s no hope for today let alone tomorrow.
 All purpose and meaning are vanquished, insight is annulled, motivation crushed.
 It’s like a living death.
 It’s like life has been consumed and there’s nothing to be lived for.
 It’s like everything is limits, there are limits and impediments everywhere, and it’s like everything is frustrated, but frustration is no longer frustrating because to be frustrated there would need to be a hope that’s disappointed.
 When there is no hope, there is no disappointment.
 This is what it feels like when I’ve got nothing left.

-And yet, do you know what?
-You may notice the same trend.
-There is a “tomorrow” where a fresh fire is breathed into us.
+And yet, the theme of my life is “tomorrow” beckons with fresh fire.
 And whether that “tomorrow” is actually tomorrow or a week or an hour from now doesn’t matter.
 We know it will come.
+Resurrection has come this way for me a thousand times.

 I’ve experienced this so many times I know it’s part of the same old rhythm.
 I can trust that recovery will come because it does come, because it HAS come so very many times now.
 And still, I need to tell myself afresh because with literally no insight I can be lulled into a sense of futility and it can seem as though recovery is a light year away.